 A goal setting tool to change your life

 If you have ever thought that goal-setting for success was not something you were ‘good’ at, let me encourage you.
-The reason many of us have experienced the frustration for goal setting.

 A major obstacle that prevents people from enjoyably achieving their goals is that they set their goals incorrectly to begin with.
 This problem occurs because people do not understand the nature of time well enough.
 When people consider a particular goal, they often worry about the time commitment: If I start my own business now, it could take years to make it profitable.